Deep Privacy Funnel Model: From a Discriminative to a Generative Approach with an Application to Face Recognition: Acknowledgement

-Face recognition systems, as extensively discussed in prior research \citep{biggio2015adversarial, galbally2010vulnerability, marcel2023handbook}, are not only susceptible to security threats but also face serious privacy vulnerabilities.
+Face recognition systems, as extensively discussed in prior research \cite{biggio2015adversarial, galbally2010vulnerability, marcel2023handbook}, are not only susceptible to security threats but also face privacy vulnerabilities.
 These systems rely on facial templates extracted from face images, which inherently contain sensitive information about the individuals they represent.
-Recent studies have even demonstrated an adversary's capability to reconstruct face images from templates stored within a face recognition system's database \citep{tpami2023faceti3d, neurips2023faceti}.

-To address the privacy concerns surrounding face recognition systems, numerous privacy-preserving methods have emerged in the literature.
-These privacy-enhancing techniques predominantly focus on protecting identity-related information within face templates through the utilization of template protection schemes \citep{Razeghi2017wifs, boddeti2018secure, Razeghi2019icip, mai2020secureface, hahn2022biometric, ijcb2022hybrid, tifs2023measuring, abdullahi2024biometric}, or on minimizing the inclusion of privacy-sensitive attributes, such as age, gender, ethnicity, among others, in these templates \citep{morales2020sensitivenets, melzi2023multi}.
+The B-PETs predominantly focus on protecting identity-related information within face templates through the utilization of template protection schemes \cite{Razeghi2017wifs, boddeti2018secure, Razeghi2019icip, mai2020secureface, hahn2022biometric, ijcb2022hybrid, tifs2023measuring, abdullahi2024biometric}, or on minimizing the inclusion of privacy-sensitive attributes, such as age, gender, ethnicity, among others, in these templates \cite{morales2020sensitivenets, melzi2023multi}.
+Recent studies have even demonstrated an adversary's capability to reconstruct face images from templates stored within a face recognition system's database \cite{tpami2023faceti3d, neurips2023faceti}.

-\subsection{Related Works}
+\appsubsection{Related Works}

 To address the most closely related works to ours, we consider two categories of research, which, while seemingly distinct, are indeed related.
 The first category encompasses research papers studying and analyzing the privacy funnel model, and the second comprises works addressing disentangled representation learning.